QUARRY

 Project overview

-The Quarry Antimony Project sits approximately 46 kilometres northwest of the community of the Germansen Landing Omineca Mining Division, in British Columbia, Canada.
+The Quarry Antimony Project sits on approximately 2,632 hectares of terrane situated 46 kilometres northwest of the community of the Germansen Landing Omineca Mining Division, in British Columbia, Canada.

 -